GuillaumeLeclerc/pcclusters2015/final.md

 }
 ```

 If this piece of code does stop.
-Then the Collatz conjecture is verified for all Syracuses series up to $T$.In Any real world application we would like to add a cycle detection algorithm but here we are more intereseted in the parallelisation of this algorithm.
+Then the Collatz conjecture is verified for all Syracuses series up to $T$.In Any real world application we would like to add a cycle detection algorithm but here we are more interested in the parallelization of this algorithm.